 Kim Perry, Doctorate of Education, Master's in Health Education, Registered Radiologic Tech.

 She has a family member with MS and hopes this helps shed some light.
-MS is a long haul condition.
-Be kind, be understanding, and be adaptable.
+MS is a long-haul condition.
+Be kind, understanding, and adaptable.
 Take things one day at a time yet keep your hope and optimism.

 10 Things You Should Know When Your Spouse Has MS